Senior Centers Registration Fee

 Proof of Income

 Fees are based on the participant or participant/spouse’s gross income.
-Participants choosing to pay full fee or those whose income exceeds $24,369 do not need to provide documentation.
-Applicants requesting a variance in the annual registration fee must provide the following documentation:
+Participants choosing to pay full fee or those whose income exceeds $26,258 (single) or $35,393 (married couple) do not need to provide documentation.
+Applicants requesting a variance in the annual registration fee must provide documentation to the Senior Center Director.
+A list of eligible documentation may be obtained from Senior Center staff.

 Donations for Membership Support